 The term ‘lone worker’ is actually more than it sounds.
 A lone worker is anyone who carries out their job tasks out of eyesight of colleagues and employers.
 You can find lone working jobs in a considerable number of industries such as construction, security, healthcare, and factory work.

 “Total Safety is there to protect lone workers on the job, 24/7.”

 Workers in every industry confront some degree of risk, yet the lone worker faces an increased risk simply due to the fact that they are alone.
 Lone workers cannot call out for help to a fellow worker in the event of an emergency.
 Furthermore, if workers run into any dangers or hazards, there’s nobody nearby to assist them or provide medical treatment.

 Although there are no other federal OSHA rules that specifically apply to working alone, requirements of health regulations still apply.
 For example, OSHA’s guidelines for medical assistance require employers to have someone on site who is trained to administer first aid and that medical supplies are available (unless there is a hospital or clinic 3 to 4 minutes away).
-It is the employer’s responsibility to have immediate medical treatment and first aid available to all lone workers.
+It is the employer’s responsibility to have medical treatment and first aid readily available to all lone workers.

 According to Health & Safety International magazine, there are over 50 million lone workers in the United States, Canada, and Europe combined.
 This number represents about 15% of the entire overall workforce.
 These additional stats reflect the importance of implementing a lone worker safety policy:

 - 44% of workers say they face personal safety issues at their primary worksite

 - According to the US Department of Labor, there are 10,000 victims of sudden cardiac arrest at work annually